 The most famous landmark is the Abbey Church of Sainte-Foy, which has served as a stop for pilgrims traveling to Santiago de Compostela for centuries.

 Conques is for walkers, with its narrow and steeply rising and descending cobbled streets.
-In fact, walking or biking may be your only options, as the streets are too narrow for most traffic!
+In fact, walking or biking may be your only option, as the streets are too narrow for most traffic!

 This is of little matter as you’ll want to savor every step taking in the splendid old buildings (some nearly 1,000 years old) and romantic, forested hilltops surrounding the fairytale town.